-Laura Matthews - Therapy in Nature (BACP Accred)
+Therapy in Nature (BACP Accred)

 More about the walking and talking:

 I work therapeutically in the outdoors, offering therapy whilst walking in the beautiful surrounding countryside of the South Hams.
 I am led by the client's pace and design the walk based on the client's physical capabilities and preferences.
 We can go as easy as you like and sit for a while in a private place also.
-Social Distancing measures are respected throughout due to COVID 19 guidelines however I am also offering temporary telephone counselling to those who prefer this at this current time.
+Social Distancing measures are respected throughout due to COVID 19 guidelines however I am also offering telephone counselling and video to those who prefer this at this current time.

 Positive psychology has long researched the impact of nature on mood.
 Mood is automatically lifted and anxieties soothed by being immersed in the natural world (Ecotherapy, Outdoor pursuits, Forest Bathing for example).
 Research shows that being and walking in nature can reduce heart rate, cortisol levels, blood pressure and increase parasympathetic nervous system activity indicating lower levels of stress and anxiety.